Fees & Funding

 Fees & Funding Policy

 The University of Toronto requires that all new and continuing doctoral stream students receive an annual student stipend.
 A “stipend” refers to the funds a student receives during the program funding commitment period.
 Doctoral stream students include IMS MSc and PhD students.
-It does not include IMS students register in a professional degree program.
+It does not include IMS students registered in a professional degree program.

-The annual stipend for all new and continuing students in the PhD program is $20,706 living allowance plus tuition fees annually, guaranteed for the first 2 years of the MSc program.
+The annual base stipend for all new and continuing students in the MSc program is guaranteed for the first 2 years of the MSc program.
 The annual base stipend for new and continuing PhD students is guaranteed for the first 5 years of their program and 6 years for the PhD Direct Entry program.
 All stipend values are listed below.

-Applicants may be eligible for an entrance award in their first year – some conditions apply.
+- Applicants may be eligible for an entrance award in their first year – some conditions apply.

 Applicants are expected to apply for external awards as soon as possible.
 Your application for admission will be enhanced if you have peer-reviewed external funding (i.e. CIHR Doctoral Award, NSERC Studentship, Ontario Graduate Scholarship) at the outset of your degree program.
 Most funding agency deadlines are at least 9 months before the start date of the award, and applications require original transcripts and letters of recommendation.
 Most available Canadian sources of funding give preference to persons with Canadian citizenship or landed immigrant status.